ddev/ddev/docs/users/cli-usage.md

 ### Importing a database

 The `ddev import-db` command is provided for importing the MySQL database for a project.
 Running this command will provide a prompt for you to specify the location of your database import.
+By default `ddev import-db` empties the default "db" database and then loads the provided dumpfile.

 ```